Throughout our early lives, we were taught how to read, write, manipulate, calculate, build, destroy, theorize, study, and analyze life.

 You might be bombarded with the overwhelming desire to love yourself – just like all these other awakened people do – but something isn’t quite right.
 You find that the more you try to love yourself, the more unhappy you are with your efforts.

-At the start of our journeys, it is all too easy to be ensnared by the external comparisons we make between ourselves and other people who have perhaps advanced more on the spiritual path.
+At the start of our spiritual journey of self-love, it’s all too easy to be ensnared by the external comparisons we make between ourselves and others who have perhaps advanced more on the spiritual path.

 I used to do this a lot until I realized one day that the very essence of self-love is about being gentle and forgiving with yourself.